Summer Financial Aid

 Summer Federal Work Study (FWS)

-If you would like to start or continue working during the summer session, you will need to complete a Summer Federal Work-Study Application.
+If you would like to start or continue working during the summer session, you will need to complete a Summer Federal Work-Study Application (The application go live date is March 16, 2026).

 Follow the steps below to successfully utilize your FWS award: